-This year marked the second year of the BCATS Transportation Improvement Program (TIP) for the fiscal years of 2017-18-19-20.
+This year marked the third year of the BCATS Transportation Improvement Program (TIP) for the fiscal years of 2017-18-19-20.
 The program includes approximately \$142 million in transportation and transit projects that will be completed over the four year period.
-It lists all of the federally funded transportation projects within the Bay City Urbanized Area that will enhance the safety and efficiency of the transportation system, from I-75 reconstruction to Bay Metro Transportation Authority bus replacement to transportation alternative projects.
-The 2017-2020 TIP was initially prepared by BCATS staff during 2016 with input from the local implementing agencies (Bay City, Bay County Road Commission, Bay Metro Transportation Authority, and Essexville), MDOT, the Federal Highway Administration (FHWA), and the public and has been amended since for the addition or adjustment to various projects.
+It lists all of the federally funded transportation projects within the Bay City

+Urbanized Area that will enhance the safety and efficiency of the transportation system, from I-75 reconstruction to Bay Metro Transportation Authority bus replacement to transportation alternative projects.
+The 2017-2020 TIP was initially prepared by BCATS staff during 2016 with input from the local implementing agencies (Bay City, Bay County Road Commission, Bay Metro Transportation Authority, and Essexville), MDOT, the Federal Highway Administration (FHWA), and the public; the TIP has been amended since for the addition or adjustment to various projects.
 The proposed program of projects will become the final program of projects unless modified and a final notice is published.
 The TIP is available for viewing on the Bay County Transportation Planning website or at the BCATS office.
-The 2017-20 TIP document can be found on the BCATS site on the Bay County webpage.
+In 2019 BCATS adopted a new 2020 - 2023 TIP that was submitted to MDOT for approval.
+The new 2020 - 2023 TIP document can be found on the BCATS site on the Bay County webpage.

-Projects that were Constructed in 2018 Utilizing Federal Funds (but not limited to)
+Projects that were Constructed in 2019 Utilizing Federal Funds (but not limited to)